 \subsection{Plan of the paper}

-Logistically the paper can be divided into two parts.
+Logically the paper can be divided in two parts.
 The first one is short and relatively simple, it studies the local side of the story.
-The second one takes almost all the space of the paper and is pretty technical.
-It attempts to give an answer for the global splitting in some cases.
+The second one takes the remaining space of the paper and is more technical.
+It gives a positive answer for the global splitting in some cases.